fhansmann/personal-website-v2/content/about/index.md

 skills:
   - JavaScript (ES6+)
   - React.js
-  - Gatsby
+  - Gatsby.js
   - Next.js
   - Styled Components
   - Material UI
   - Tailwind CSS
-  - Green Sock
-  - Three.js

 ---

 Hello!
 I'm Florian, a front-end developer focused on React JS.

 I am passionate about the web and its technologies and love creating things.
 My goal it to always build intuitive products that bring joy to the people using them.